 The next question is whether the transfer process is further fragmenting the address space by splitting up larger address blocks into successively smaller address blocks.
-There are 33,193 transactions described in the RIRs' transfer registries from the start of 2012 until the start of 2022, and of these 11,245 entries list transferred address blocks that are smaller than the original allocated block.
-Some 34% of transfers implicitly perform fragmentation of the original allocation.
+There are 38,696 transactions described in the RIRs' transfer registries from the start of 2012 until the start of 2023, and of these 9,963 entries list transferred address blocks that are smaller than the original allocated block.
+Some 26% of transfers implicitly perform fragmentation of the original allocation.

-These 11,245 transfer entries that have fragmented the original allocation are drawn from 4,229 such original allocations.
-On average the original allocation is split into 2.6 smaller address blocks.
+These 9,963 transfer entries that have fragmented the original allocation are drawn from 5,047 such original allocations.
+On average the original allocation is split into 2 smaller address blocks.
 This data implies that the answer to this question is that address blocks are being fragmented as a result of address transfers, but in absolute terms this is not a major issue.
-There are some 229,019 distinct address allocations from the RIRs to end entities as of the end of 2021, and the fragmentation reflected in the addition of 7,016 more specific entries of these original address blocks is around 3% of the total pool of allocated address prefixes.
+There are some 236,502 distinct address allocations from the RIRs to end entities as of the end of 2021, and the fragmentation reflected in 9,963 more specific entries of original address blocks is around 4.2% of the total pool of allocated address prefixes.